jamessoni/linear_solvers_library/README.md

 * Open a Visual Studio Project, add all the cloned files to the source files list
 * Build project and run.

+Notice:
+CSRMatrix method matMatMult presents a bug with the use of Visual Studio IDE - stating 'C2760 - syntax error: unexpected token 'identifier', expected ';'.
+This bug however is not present using other IDE's.
+For this reason, we have left the method initially commented.

 Terminal:
 * Enter directory with cloned repository files within the Matrix/ folder